fxxrytail/skzcode/content/support/skz-comeback/index.md

 > FREE as long as you have access to internet.

-Detailed information about all Korean music shows criteria and schedules are in [Stray Kids Comeback Guide](https://straykidscomebackguide.com/#musicshows "SKZ Comeback Guide: Music Shows")
+Detailed information about all Korean music shows criteria and schedules are in {{< a "Stray Kids Comeback Guide" "https://straykidscomebackguide.com/#musicshows" >}}

 ## Billboard

 **_Billboard_** tabulates different weekly music charts to see popular music base on album/songs sales and streams from United States and different parts of the world.
 It is a very popular music chart and Stray Kids charting on it may give them more opportunities.

-Here's a [full guide to Billboard](https://www.getrevue.co/profile/billboardskz/issues/oddinary-full-billboard-guide-1042112 "Full Guide To Billboard") by Billboard SKZ (posted during ODDINARY era).
+Here's a {{< a "full guide to Billboard" "https://www.getrevue.co/profile/billboardskz/issues/oddinary-full-billboard-guide-1042112" >}}  by Billboard SKZ (posted during ODDINARY era).

 Follow {{< a "Stray Kids USA" "https://twitter.com/skz_usa" >}} and {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ updates and guides for Stray Kids.